mikewlange/ImplementAI/README.md

-# ImplementAI Project: AI meets Duckiebots
+# ImplementAI Project: Duckiebots meet AI
 ------------------------------------------
 This project is a comprehensive project connecting AI techniques, especially natual language understanding and visiual feature recongnition, with an interestiong ros robot platform Duckiebot.
 The Duckiebot can understand commands from human, use  objects recongnition and Simultaneous Localization and Mapping (SLAM) methods to response command.